srdc/tofhir/README.md

 `sourceSettings` defines the source settings of the mapping job.
 The source settings config is used to connect to the source data.
 In this case, the source type of data is file system source and `dataFolderPath` defines the path of the source data.

-Assuming onFhir is running on the system, `sinkSettings` defines onFhir configurations to connect to the data destination.
+Assuming onFHIR is running on the system, `sinkSettings` defines onFHIR configurations to connect to the data destination.

 `mappings` is a list mapping refs that mapping job includes.
 For a purpose of illustration, the mapping job above includes two mappings:
 - https://aiccelerate.eu/fhir/mappings/pilot1/patient-mapping